-There are reliable digital traces of my more recent ruminations.
-For instance, in 2014 I wrote an insignificant email in which I identified in passing as “gender queer” (sic; space included).
-It’s strikingly throwaway, at the end of a list of other identities like my sexuality and profession.
+There are reliable digital traces of my more recent ruminations (thank you Gmail search).
+For instance, in 2014 I wrote an insignificant email in which I identified in passing as genderqueer.
+It’s strikingly throwaway, at the end of a list of other identities like my sexuality and my job.
 I’m not certain how I arrived at that identity, but I was reading Laurie Penny’s Unspeakable Things shortly before, which discusses genderqueer people, and I tweeted their article on genderqueer feminism a year later, so their writing surely helped me along.

-A gradual process of reading, discussing, oscillating between outing and closeting my gender on social media and dating apps culminated on 10 August 2019 (postmodernist Jean-François Lyotard‘s birthday) with me changing my first name by deed poll from Andrew to the gender neutral Andi.
-I usually went by Andy so it was a trivial edit, but it significantly marked the occasion of affirming that I am trans non-binary.
-I am now classified as non-binary on work’s HR system, have changed my name with my bank and on my passport, and am slowly working through every other system and record I encounter.
+A gradual process of reading, discussing, oscillating between outing and closeting my gender on social media and dating apps culminated on 10 August 2019 (postmodernist Jean-François Lyotard‘s birthday) with me changing my first name by deed poll from Andrew to the gender neutral Andi (witnesses and I scrawling signatures on the paperwork in a warehouse rave in North London, on the floor in a corner).
+I usually went by Andy so it was a trivial edit, but it significantly marked the occasion of affirming that I am trans nonbinary (sometimes hyphenated, sometimes not).
+I am now classified as nonbinary on work’s HR system, have changed my name with my bank and on my passport, and am slowly working through every other system and record I encounter.

-What does it mean to be trans non-binary?
+What does it mean for me to be trans nonbinary?

 The most obvious part of my affirmed gender took the longest to recognise: trans.
 This just means that my gender is not the same as my sex assigned at birth.
 I used to think that trans people all had hormone therapy or surgery.
 Eventually I noticed that I was wrong; there is social as well as medical transition.
 Stonewall’s glossary entry for transitioning explains: